Migrating databases to Managed Service for PostgreSQL

 Restore sequences on the Managed Service for PostgreSQL host:

 psql -h <DBMS server address> -U <username> -p 6432 -d <database name> \ < /tmp/seq-data.sql

-Disable replication and transfer the load
+Disable replication and switch over the load

 When replication is complete and you move the sequences, remove the subscription on the destination server (in the Managed Service for PostgreSQL cluster):

 Afterwards, the load can be transferred to the receiving server.
 Since transferring sequences is a relatively quick and easily automated process, migrating to Managed Service for PostgreSQL is possible with minimal downtime.

 To migrate data from an existing PostgreSQL database to Managed Service for PostgreSQL, use